 - Practice Acceptance And Loving Yourself: Sometimes, being hard on yourself can cause more harm than good.
 It’s best to accept your unique and healthy qualities and love you for who you are.
 We can’t change some things about ourselves, but that’s okay because no one is perfect.

 - Apply What You Know: Once you understand how your dominant type and wings influence you, you should begin trying to apply what you know as you navigate your thoughts and relationships.

 What Is My Enneagram Wing?

 Your enneagram wing(s) are the two numbers directly next to your dominant type.
-Those who are new to the Enneagram of Personality might be wondering if their wing could be any of the nine numbers, but this isn’t possible.
+Those new to the Enneagram of Personality might wonder if their wing could be any of the nine numbers, but this isn’t possible.